Estimating a probability mass function with unknown labels: Discussion

 \section{Discussion}

-We discuss a non-parametric maximum likelihood estimator (NPMLE) for a probability mass function with unknown labels, an estimator first introduced in the computer science literature by Orlitsky et al. \cite{orlitsky:sajama:santhanam:viswanathan:2004a} under the name of high profile estimator.
-The series of works by Orlitsky and his coworkers \cite{orlitsky:sajama:santhanam:viswanathan:2004a,orlitsky:sajama:santhanam:viswanathan:2004b,orlitsky:sajama:santhanam:viswanathan:2005,acharya:orlitsky:pan:2009} formed the main motivation of the here presented work.
-In addition to this estimator, in Section \ref{Sec2}, we also introduced a sieved estimator which has a truncation level on the size of the probability vector.
-The existence of the extended model NPMLE is proven in Appendix \ref{App:1}.
+We discuss a non-parametric maximum likelihood estimator (PML) for a probability mass function with unknown labels, an estimator first introduced in the computer science literature by Orlitsky et al. \cite{orlitsky:sajama:santhanam:viswanathan:2004a} under the name of high profile estimator.
+In Section \ref{Sec2}, we also introduced a sieved estimator which has a truncation level on the size of the probability vector.
+The existence of the PML estimator is proven in \ref{suppA}.

-We note that the possibility of extending the model to include a continuous probability mass was already mentioned in \cite{orlitsky:sajama:santhanam:viswanathan:2004a}, however, it was not pursued further there.
+The possibility of extending the model to include a continuous probability mass was already mentioned in \cite{orlitsky:sajama:santhanam:viswanathan:2004a}, however, it was not pursued further there.
 The introduction of a sieved estimator on the extended model is new and as we discuss below is important for many practical applications.

-Next, in Section \ref{Sec3}, we proved strong consistency of ``the'' (actually any) extended NPMLE (Theorem \ref{thm:1} and Corollary \ref{cor:1}) and sieved NPMLE (Theorem \ref{thm:3} and Corollary \ref{cor:2}).
-We note that the consistency of the extended NPMLE was already claimed in \cite{orlitsky:sajama:santhanam:viswanathan:2005} without complete proof.
+In Section \ref{Sec3}, we proved strong consistency of ``the'' (actually any) PML (Theorem \ref{thm:1} and Corollary \ref{cor:1}) and sieved PML (Theorem \ref{thm:3} and Corollary \ref{cor:2}).
+The consistency of the PML was already claimed in \cite{orlitsky:sajama:santhanam:viswanathan:2005} without complete proof.
 The key ingredients to prove Theorem \ref{thm:1} and \ref{thm:3} are Lemma \ref{lem:1} and \ref{lem:extended} respectively.
-Both Lemmas use a novel strategy in proving consistency of the NPMLE by finding an observable event $A$, which has large probability under $\textrm{P}^{n,\theta}$, where $\theta$ is the true value of the parameter, but small probability under $\textrm{P}^{n,\phi}$, for all $\phi$ outside of a small ball around $\theta$.
-Besides strong consistency we also determined the rate of convergence of the extended and sieved NPMLE in Theorem \ref{thm:2} and \ref{thm:4} respectively, which in both cases is almost of the order $n^{-1/4}$.
+Both Lemmas use a novel strategy in proving consistency of the MPL by finding an observable event $A$, which has large probability under $\textrm{P}^{n,\theta}$, where $\theta$ is the true value of the parameter, but small probability under $\textrm{P}^{n,\phi}$, for all $\phi$ outside of a small ball around $\theta$.
+Besides strong consistency we also determined the rate of convergence of the regular and sieved PML in Theorem \ref{thm:2} and \ref{thm:4} respectively, which in both cases is almost of the order $n^{-1/4}$.
 We conclude Section \ref{Sec3} by giving an comparison to the naive estimator by proving a result analogous to Lemma \ref{lem:1} and \ref{lem:extended} for the latter.
-With respect to this discussion the following remark is in order: